Marwa-Attia/codefairy/_posts/2015-5-11-Angular-Mongo-Play1.md

 title: Simple web app with AngularJS + Play + MongoDB part1
 ---

-I've always hated javascript, so when I came across AngularJS I thought it would be just another javascript library but it actually turned out to be more interesting than that, so I decided that I should write my experience with AngularJS, and to make things a little more interesting I decided to try out Play framework as well.
+I've always hated javascript, so when I came across AngularJS I thought it would be just another javascript library, but it actually turned out to be more interesting than that, so I decided that I should write my experience with AngularJS, and to make things a little more interesting I decided to try out Play framework as well.

 So what exactly are we going to do here?